Evocalize/slate/source/includes/_user_and_group_management_api.md

 __Response Codes__:

- - `201 CREATED` - Returning the newly created / updated user.
+ - `201 CREATED` - Returning the newly created or updated user.
  - `400 BAD REQUEST` - When the request is malformed or you attempt to associate to a non existant group.

 ## Create Or Update User Batch